Apexolayinka/Optimizing-Order-Fulfilment-at-Streamline-Logistics-Solutions/README.md

 ### 🛠 Project Approach
 #### 1️⃣ Data collection
-+ Collected from internal systems.
++ Collected data from internal systems.
 #### 2️⃣ Data cleaning
 + Removed duplicates and blanks from the dataset
 + Altered some incorrectly spelt data such as zn1 and zone1 to Zone 1